oxnz/oxnz.github.io/_posts/2016-08-15-cpp-concurrency.md

 ### Transferring ownership of a thread

-Many resource-owning types in the C++ Standard Library such as st::ifstream and std::unique_ptr are movable but not copyable. and std::thread is one of them.
+Many resource-owning types in the C++ Standard Library such as `std::ifstream` and `std::unique_ptr` are movable but not copyable. and `std::thread` is one of them.

 This means that the ownership of a particular thread of execution can be moved between std::thread instances.